jasonrichdarmawan/SwiftUIPureExample/README.md

             }
         }
         ```

+        But there will be unnecessary initialization.

         How to reproduce:
         1. HomePage -> navigate to 2
         2. App1FirstPage -> navigate to 3
         3. App1SecondPage -> navigate to 4
+        4. App2FirstPage -> change the counter's value

-        It will initialize App1FirstViewModel and cause memory leak.
+        It will initialize App1SecondPage and App1SecondViewModel everytime I change the counter's value.

     - [ ] No coupling betweeen views.